 Assistant Director of Services

 Annie’s career has always been about supporting people to help them live the life they want.
 She joined the substance use field in 1996 as a GP liaison worker and has since managed a range of services across alcohol, drugs and floating support.
 This experience has built a remarkable knowledge of sector service delivery.
 Annie moved to Cranstoun, following the Swanswell merger, and now leads our substance use services nationally.

 Assistant Director of Services

 Wendy has many years of frontline and senior management experience in the fields of homelessness, housing and substance misuse, dating from 1989.
 Wendy joined Cranstoun in 2015, having been a director at a medium-sized housing association, and brought her pioneering, ‘can-do’ attitude.
 This is truly evident in the services she leads.
-Wendy leads our domestic abuse, young persons', and housing services nationally.
+Wendy leads our children and young persons', and housing services nationally.